Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Full stomachs and ready for a drive, we set out to the Rhododendron Hedge Tour at Rudyard Kipling’s Naulakha.

-Ever heard of the Jungle Book or Captains Courageous?
-I bet you have.
-Rudyard Kipling wrote these very stories at this Vermont estate while overlooking his blooming irises, his very own tennis courts and courtyard, and spectacular rhododendron tunnel.
+Rudyard Kipling wrote these stories at this Vermont estate while overlooking his blooming irises, tennis courts, courtyard, and spectacular rhododendron tunnel.

 The blooming flower tunnel leads you to a stone path with a view overlooking his green, flourishing front lawn.

-The view captured the essence of the estate, while also reminding us of the calming, yet welcoming nature that Brattleboro has to offer.
+The view captured the essence of the estate while also reminding us of the calming yet welcoming nature that Brattleboro has to offer.

 Accommodations